muratcankaracabey/applied-deep-learning-for-nlp-2021/README.md

 3. [Joe Biden addresses the nation after election victory](https://www.youtube.com/watch?v=eolEz_jU-vs)
 4. [Watch President Joe Biden's full inauguration speech](https://www.youtube.com/watch?v=LGukNIEIhTU)

-For each video highly liked comments are selected and labelled as an indicator of a respective politician's supporter comment.
+For each video; highly liked comments are selected and labelled as an indicator of a respective politician's supporter comment.

+#### Model Training
+A pre-trained BERT Sentiment Classifier model is used from Hugging Face's transformers library.
+In the latest training, 0.84 accuracy was achieved in the test set.

 ### Alexa Skill